LavaMoat/lavamoat.github.io/src/content/docs/guides/allow-scripts.md

 `@lavamoat/allow-scripts`'s configuration is stored in the `lavamoat` property of `package.json` within its `allowScripts` property.

-The value is of type `Record<PackageName, boolean>` where `PackageName` is a dependency which is either allowed or disallowed to run lifecycle scripts.
+The value is of type `Record<PackageName, boolean>` where `PackageName` is a dependency (with a `#version` suffix by default) which is either allowed or disallowed to run lifecycle scripts.
 To allow script execution, use a value of `true`; to disallow, use a value of `false`.
-Items missing from the list will cause a warnings so that you know when you might need to add a newly installed item to the list.
+Items missing from the list will cause warnings so that you know when you might need to add a newly installed item to the list.

 #### Example Configuration